synacktiv/bip/doc/general/archi.rst

 IDA, and in particular for being able to be used as decorator of methods of a :class:`BipPlugin`.
 The :class:`BipActivity` is an abstract class which is a callable and expect a handler and a way to register with the IDA interface.
-The simplest exemple of Activity are the :class:`BipAction` which allow to define menu entry or shortcut (*hot-key*) in IDA, as a general rule their are made to being used as decorator which are made for working the same way than the ``property`` decorator of Python.
+The simplest example of Activity are the :class:`BipAction` which allow to define menu entry or shortcut (*hot-key*) in IDA, as a general rule their are made to being used as decorator which are made for working the same way than the ``property`` decorator of Python.